-The claim \eqref{eq:boundary-weighted-vanishing} is the solvability of a $\partialbar$-equation on a complete manifold under the presence of boundary.
+This claims the solvability of a $\partialbar$-equation on a complete manifold under the presence of boundary.
 The proof reduces to establishing the estimate below (see H\"ormander~\cite{Hormander-65}*{Theorem 1.1.4} or~\cite{Hormander-90}*{Theorem 4.1.1}).

 \begin{prop} Let $n\ge 3$ and $\delta>0$.
 For sufficiently small $\rho>0$, there exists a constant $C>0$ such that

 \end{prop}